makovalab-psu/HalfDeep/README.md

 ```
 cd genomic_data
+ls pacbio/*.fastq.gz > input.fofn
 bam_depth.sh assembly_curated/mBalMus1.pri.cur.20190618.fasta.gz 1
 bam_depth.sh assembly_curated/mBalMus1.pri.cur.20190618.fasta.gz 2
  ... (and so on, for 1..n where n is the number of fastq files)
 halfdeep.sh assembly_curated/mBalMus1.pri.cur.20190618.fasta.gz
 ```

+Bam_depth determines which fastq file by reading line i of input.fofn, where i is the number given on the command line.

 ## Plotting